Cairns Champion of the Underdog

 Blackfellow Creek

-Blackfellow Creek now Bana Gindarja Creek
+Blackfellow Creek now Bana Gindarja

-Blackfellow Creek Name Changed
+Blackfellow Creek Cairns

-History of Blackfellow Creek
+Blackfellow Creek History

 The creek was giving the name during the European invasion of the 19 century.
 However by the 21st century an increasing number of people were considering the name inappropriate.

-Bana Gindarja Name
+Bana Gindarja Creek

 The name change brings important recognition to the original Indigenous inhabitants of the area.
 Respect for Indigenous heritage is a fundamental part of reconciling past wrongs and making sure that Indigenous rights and culture continue to be respected in this area.
-With this change, officials hope to demonstrate their commitment to honouring Indigenous history and culture and recognising the importance it has had on the region’s development.

 Cr.
 Rob Pyne spoke about why this change is important and what it means for the community.
 He said, The old Blackfellow Creek name comes from times when many people were described and judged according to the colour of their skin.
 However today we judge them on the quality of their character.
 Further the new name Bana Gindarja celebrates aboriginal culture, and that is something I would like to see a lot more of.